Mathematics and Statistics

 This course is accredited by the Royal Statistical Society and the Institute of Mathematics and its Applications (IMA).

-There are a wide range of statistics-focused placements available.
 Regional organisations, including the Office of National Statistics (ONS), Higher Education Funding Council for England (HEFCE) and Lloyds Bank, often provide work placements for our students.
-As well as helping you apply the subject in industry, you will develop vital skills, analysing large datasets and learning about new software or techniques.

-- conducting teamwork or private study in our Mathematics Resource Centre, which provides dedicated space for Mathematics and Statistics students
+Conduct group work or individual study in our Mathematics Resource Centre, a dedicated space for maths and statistics students.

-- testing theories and analysing data, using industry-standard statistical software in our large computer labs
+Analyse data, run simulations and solve problems using industry-standard software in our large computer labs.

-- discussing subject and course related issues and ideas with students and staff at weekly MathsArcade sessions.
+Discuss subject and course-related issues and ideas with students and staff at weekly MathsArcade sessions.

 Careers / Further study

-- teaching (if you want to teach secondary school Mathematics, this degree is a good foundation for a postgraduate teaching qualification)
+If you want to teach secondary school mathematics, this degree provides a good foundation for a postgraduate teaching qualification.